Can You Be Fat But Fit?

 Moreover, a growing body of research is finding that a healthy lifestyle like the Pritikin Program is remarkably effective at curtailing the metabolic syndrome.

 “It’s really no surprise when you consider that the roots of metabolic syndrome are poor diet and excess body fat.
-When you remedy the roots, you often remedy the disease,” notes Dr. Danine Fruge, MD, Associate Medical Director at the Pritikin Longevity Center.
+When you remedy the roots, you often remedy the disease,” notes Dr. Danine Fruge, MD, Medical Director at the Pritikin Longevity Center.
 Since 1975, the Pritikin Center has helped thousands worldwide adopt heart-healthy living skills.

 Best Treatment For Metabolic Syndrome

-Concurs Prakash Deedwania, MD, of the University of California at San Francisco School of Medicine, and Carl J. Lavie, Jr., MD, of the Ochsner Health System in New Orleans in an editorial4 accompanying the new study: “The best treatment of metabolic syndrome may be vigorous nonpharmacologic therapy, including prevention of further weight gain with increasing physical activity/exercise training along with dietary restrictions.”
+Concurs Prakash Deedwania, MD, of the University of California at San Francisco School of Medicine, and Carl J. Lavie, Jr., MD, of the Ochsner Health System in New Orleans in an editorial4 accompanying the study: “The best treatment of metabolic syndrome may be vigorous nonpharmacologic therapy, including prevention of further weight gain with increasing physical activity/exercise training along with dietary restrictions.”

 Results of the Pritikin Program